 What does the -110 mean in a spread bet?

-Looking back at our earlier example between the 49ers and Cowboys, we left the odds out so we could focus on the actual point spread.
-Here’s what the wager might look like with odds:
+Looking back at our earlier example between the 49ers and Cowboys, let’s talk a little more about the odds for point spread betting.
+Here’s that wager again:

 - 49ers +3.5 (-110)